 json_path

-A path to a JSON file containing X and W fields, stored as nested arrays.
+A path to a JSON file containing X, W (and optionally V) fields, stored as nested arrays.
 It may contain additional fields with other attributes, which will be added to the returned object.

 Value